accimeesterlin/nodemailer-examples/sendEmailWithMailGun/README.md

-# Send email templates with Nodemailer + Handlebars
+# Send email with Mailgun + Nodemailer

-How to send an email template with Nodemailer + handlebars
+How to send emails with MailGun + Nodemailer

 Prerequisite:
 - Nodejs (Installed)